What is a Thermal Burn?

 - Treatment of these injuries may require the prioritization of preserving the patient's overall health versus treating the injured appendage.

-- Extensive second-degree burns on the body
+- Extensive second-degree thermal burns on the body

 - Difficulty breathing due to facial burns

 - Large smoke exposure in a closed room

 What is a thermal burn injury’s average time to recovery?
 The severity of a thermal burn injury can range from superficial to deep.
 The time it takes for a thermal burn to heal can vary wildly depending on various factors, including what caused the thermal burn and how quickly treatment or medical attention is sought.

 Now you have a firm understanding of what a thermal burn is and what causes it, it’s also important to understand how long these injuries might take to heal.
 Here are average treatment times for the four different levels of thermal contact burns.